-The FSGA uses a scorecard playoff system to break ties.
-Replaying the scorecard in reverse order breaks ties, unless announced otherwise.
+The FSGA uses a scorecard playoff system to break ties per USGA recommendations.
 [This also applies to other optional competitions such as side pots, etc.]

 5. Course Handicap:

 For equitable play, each individual player's adjusted course handicap is used according to USGA recommendations.
 This adjusted course handicap is based upon each player's Handicap Index [H.I.].
 The course rating, slope rating, player's gender, and tees are then used to determine the adjusted course handicap from the H.I. for FSGA competitions.